History of Somalis in Minneapolis–Saint Paul

-Somali population in Hennepin and Ramsey Counties, MN, with Minneapolis and St. Paul highlighted in red.
+The Somali population in Hennepin and Ramsey Counties, MN, with Minneapolis and St. Paul highlighted in red.

-Somalis are an ethnic group in the Minneapolis–Saint Paul metropolitan area that makes up the largest Somali diasporas in the United States.
-By 2018, approximately 43,000 people born in Somalia were living in Minnesota, and approximately 94,000 Minnesotans spoke Somali language at home.
+Somalis are an ethnic group in the Minneapolis–Saint Paul metropolitan area that makes up the largest Somali diaspora in the United States.
+In 2018, approximately 43,000 people born in Somalia were living in Minnesota (0.77% of the population), and approximately 94,000 Minnesotans spoke the Somali language at home.

 History

-Ethnic Somalis first emigrated to the Twin Cities in the United States after the start of the civil war in Somalia during the early 1990s, or from other parts of Greater Somalia.
-Many of the newer arrivals moved to Minnesota through voluntary agencies (VOLAGS), who helped them settle in.
-Somalis who had arrived earlier also assisted the more recent immigrants.
+In the early 1990s, ethnic Somalis first emigrated to the Twin Cities in the United States after the start of the civil war in Somalia, or from other parts of Greater Somalia.
+Many of the newer arrivals moved to Minnesota through voluntary agencies (VOLAGS), such as Lutheran Social Services of Minnesota and Catholic Charities.
+Somalis who arrived earlier assisted the more recent immigrants.
+Minnesota offered decent entry level jobs in meatpacking which employed many of the early Somali migrants.

+According to the Minnesota Department of Health, 23,915 refugees arrived in Minnesota from Somalia between 1979 and 2017.
+The Minnesota Department of Human Services recorded 13,582 Somali refugees arriving between 2005 and 2018.
+In 2024, Minnesota recorded 1,267 arrivals from Somalia.
+Secondary migration from other U.S. states has also been a large source of population growth.
+Between 2010 and 2016, Minnesota received 3,740 documented secondary arrivals, primarily from New York and Texas, settling mainly in Hennepin, Stearns, and Kandiyohi counties.

 Somalis in the Twin Cities and elsewhere in the United States often send resources to their extended families abroad, remittances that were facilitated by the signing of the Money Remittances Improvement Act.
 Following a greatly improved security situation in Somalia in 2012, many Somali U.S. residents have also begun returning to Mogadishu and other parts of the country.
 A few of the homeward-bound immigrants along with some American-born associates have been sought and/or prosecuted for allegedly providing material support to the Al-Shabaab and Islamic State political militant groups.

-However, according to intelligence officials, fewer expatriates were joining the groups' ranks by late 2013.
+By late 2013, fewer expatriates were joining the groups' ranks, according to intelligence officials.
 Most of the returnees have instead repatriated for investment opportunities and to take part in the ongoing post-conflict reconstruction process in Somalia.
 Participating in the renovation of schools, hospitals, roads and other infrastructure, they have played a leading role in the capital's recovery and have also helped propel the local real estate market.